 Go back to basics with your marketing programs

-The last decade has seen a huge change in the way we search for and evaluate products and services – as both businesspeople and consumers.
-No longer is it about the size of your Yellow Pages ad.
+The last decade has seen a huge change in the way we search for and evaluate products and services – as businesspeople and consumers.
+No longer is marketing about the size of your Yellow Pages ad.
 It’s whether you appear on that sacred first page of Google.

 It’s so easy to become obsessed with the exciting – and still relatively unknown – world of online marketing.
 And with its continually changing search ‘algorithm’ (whatever the hell that is), Google doesn’t make it easy for us.

-Since 2006, I have been running writing skills workshops with another writing consultancy.
+Since 2006, I’ve been running writing skills workshops with another writing consultancy.
 And up until recently, we had been receiving at least one enquiry a day via Google.
 We did no proactive marketing other than SEO.

 But we didn’t have to.
 Qualified leads were being handed to us on a silver platter.

 That’s all changed now.
 These days, we’d be happy with even one enquiry a month.
 We don’t know why it’s changed.
 Or how to fix it.